 The simple lesson from that is, when there is a need, people respond.
 That is especially true for your church members who have a hand in making sure that your ministries succeed.

-Money is important, not just for specific ministries but for keeping the lights on.
+Ways for churches to get money is important, not just for specific ministries but for keeping the lights on.
 Without it, there are no services, no place to gather, and essentially no church.

 Jesus taught us that we should give wholeheartedly (Mark 12:41-44) but also that we should be responsible with the gifts we have (Matthew 25:14 - 30).
 In every giving initiative you start, be sure to emphasize that donors are central to the mission of the church.
 Through them, the work of the church––the work of God––is made possible.

 What changed in 2020 is that in-person services ceased.
-For many church members, this is unfortunate, since traditional ways of giving are important.
+For many church members, this was unfortunate, since traditional ways of giving are important.
 It is a tangible connection to the church and could even have some ritualistic meaning to them.

-But this is an opportune time to ensure members know that you affirm their participation while providing alternative ways of doing plate offering.
+But this was an opportune time to ensure members know that you affirm their participation while providing alternative ways of doing plate offering.
 Many churches have set up specific weekly online campaigns that take the place of traditional weekly in-person giving.

 And thanks to user-friendly online platforms, churches have been successful in doing so.
 You can even include links to campaigns during online services.
 You can keep the ritual by supplementing the actual plate offering with virtual giving.

-If your church teaches tithing or giving a certain percentage of your income to God (Genesis 28:22), then that is a theological outlook.
+If your church teaches tithing or giving a certain percentage of your streams of income to God (Genesis 28:22), then that is a theological outlook.
 We are not here to tell you how to interpret Scripture, but rather to offer insights into how to make the most of the gifts your church has.

 Regardless of what your church believes theologically about giving––why or how much people should give––church members usually embrace some structure.
 Said another way, most families budget for charitable giving based on their income.